Churintzio

-Churintzio is a municipality in the Mexican state of Michoacán, located 104 km northwest of the state capital of Morelia.
+Churintzio is a municipality in the Mexican state of Michoacán.
+It is located 104 km northwest of the state capital of Morelia.

 Geography

 The municipality of Churintzio is located in northern Michoacán at an altitude between 1700 and 2500 m.
 It borders the municipalities of Ecuandureo to the west, La Piedad to the north, Zináparo to the northeast, Penjamillo to the southeast, and Tlazazalca to the south.
 The municipality covers an area of 230.084 km2 and comprises 0.4% of the state's area.

 Churintzio is located in the highlands of the Trans-Mexican Volcanic Belt.
 It is watered by intermittent streams and cold springs in the Lerma River basin.

 Churintzio's climate is temperate with rain in the summer.
 Average temperatures in the municipality range between 16 and 20 C, and average annual precipitation ranges between 800 and 1000 mm.

 History

 Churintzio was founded in 1543.
 The place name may derive from the Purépecha words achuri, "night", or chureni, "to grow dark".
 It became a municipality on 1 March 1904.